Call4Cloud | MMP-C | Autopilot | Device Preparation

 I guess it’s time for the sixth part of the Endpoint Security Series.
-This time I will walk you through what Microsoft Defender Device Control is, how to configure it in Intune and how it works.
+This time, I will walk you through Microsoft Defender Device Control, how to configure it in Intune, and how it works.

-Microsoft Defender for Endpoints has a really cool feature to protect devices against data loss.
-This feature will provide you with a layered approach to secure removable hardware like external hard drives.
-Of course, this feature there couldn’t be any other name than Windows Defender Device Control.
+Microsoft Defender for Endpoints has a cool feature protecting devices against data loss.
+This feature provides a layered approach to secure removable hardware like external hard drives.
+Of course, this feature couldn’t have any other name than Windows Defender Device Control.

-When making use of Device Control you could make sure there is no possibility for users to install specific hardware on the devices or you can make sure removable storage can’t be used!
+When using Device Control, you could prevent users from installing specific hardware on the devices or prevent removable storage from being used!

 The only prerequisite?
-You need to make sure Microsoft Defender for Endpoints is enabled and active.
-If you have configured another AV, Microsoft Defender will be running in passive mode and Device Control will probably not work
+It would be best to ensure that Microsoft Defender for Endpoints is enabled and active.
+If you have configured another AV, Microsoft Defender will be running in passive mode, and Device Control will probably not work

-Like always, open Intune and Click on Endpoint Security –> Attack Surface Reduction to start creating a new policy.
+Like always, open Intune and Click on Endpoint Security –> Attack Surface Reduction to create a new policy.

 I am going to split this first one up.
 Because the first part is sometimes difficult to understand and configure.
-The second part about allowing removable storage, sort of speaks for itself.
+The second part about allowing removable storage speaks for itself.

 Block / Allow Hardware Device installation by device identifiers